Tbloom9787/portfolio/README.md

 ## About

 This Single Page Application (SPA) portfolio is built using the MERN stack for initial development and testing.
-It has been transitioned to utilize AWS services, including API Gateway and Lambda functions, to fetch data from an S3 bucket.
+It has been transitioned to utilize AWS services, including API Gateway and Lambda functions to fetch data from an S3 bucket.
 The website features a responsive design and interactive UI components, highlighting my work as a Software Engineer.

 ## Features